-The standard Best Buy credit card interest rate is 26.49%.
-That’s the purchase APR for both the Best Buy Store Card and the Best Buy Visa Card.
-You could also get a promotional Best Buy credit card APR as low as 3.99% for a limited time.
-There’s no balance transfer or cash advance APR, because Best Buy credit cards don’t let you make either type of transaction.
+The standard Best Buy credit card interest rate is 25.24% (V).
+That’s the purchase APR for both the Best Buy® Store Card and the Best Buy® Credit Card.
+You could also get a promotional Best Buy credit card APR as low as 0% for a limited time.

 Here are the Best Buy credit card interest rates:

-11.90%: This APR is on purchases eligible for the 48-month reduced rate credit plan.
+11.99%: This APR is for purchases eligible for the 48-month reduced rate credit plan.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.